 Prevent your loved ones from exposure to chemical fumes, dust, and air pollution.
 These are lung irritants, which can further aggravate the disease.

 Exercise is your way to fit lungs

 COPD patients are also expected to practice mild exercises daily.
 Breathing exercises are a great way to slowly bring back the lung’s lost capacity.
 So, your role as a caregiver would be to ensure that your loved ones practice at least 15 – 20 minutes of mild exercise.

 A nutritious diet is a must

 Ensure that your loved one gets their daily dose of a nutritious diet.
-Avoid all processed foods should as much as possible.
+Avoid all processed foods as much as possible.
 These have lots of salt, which increases the chances of water retention.
-If elderly patients with COPD also develop water retention.
-They would experience more breathing-related difficulties.
-Constipation is one of the major issues in elderly.
+Patients with COPD can develop water retention; they would experience more breathing-related difficulties.
+Constipation is one of the major issues in the elderly.
 And the condition can worsen in people who are also suffering from COPD.
 Therefore, it would be best to avoid simple carbohydrates.
 And focus more on high fiber foods to avoid constipation and also to keep their gut in a healthy state.
-A balanced diet paves way for a better immunity, which helps in warding off infections.
+A balanced diet paves the way for better immunity, which helps in warding off infections.

 Take medications on time